badosa/JSON-stat/README.md

 ## Test suite and documentation

-To test this library, check the *JSON-stat Test Suite* page: http://json-stat.org/test/suite/.
-That page also serves as *documentation*.
+To test this library, [download this repository as a ZIP file](https://github.com/badosa/JSON-stat/archive/master.zip) and try the [Test Suite](https://github.com/badosa/JSON-stat/tree/master/test).
+Currently, that page also serves as *documentation*.

-This toolkit is also used in the *JSON-stat Test* page: http://json-stat.org/test/ and in the *JSON-stat Dataviz* page: http://json-stat.org/dataviz/.
+## Code samples

+See the [Examples](https://github.com/badosa/JSON-stat/wiki/Examples) page in the [Wiki](https://github.com/badosa/JSON-stat/wiki).